phyletica/lab-protocols/extraction-pci.md

 #### 2) Lysis
 1. Prepare lysis master mix containing 5 &micro;L of 20 mg/mL proteinase K and 295 &micro;L proteinase K buffer solution per sample plus a little extra to account for pipetting error.
-2. Add 300 &micro;L of lysis master mix to a 1.5 mL microcentrifuge tube containing up to 20 mg of sample tissue (approximately size of a grain of rice)
+2. Add 300 &micro;L of lysis master mix to a 1.5 mL microcentrifuge tube containing up to 20 mg of sample tissue (approximately size of a grain of rice).
-3. Incubate samples at 55 &deg;C in shaker incubator set to 800 for 4-6 hours
+3. Incubate samples at 55 &deg;C in shaker incubator set to 400 for at least 4 hours or overnight.

 #### 3) Isolation
-1. Centrifuge phase separating tubes at 16,100 RCF for 1 minute
+1. Centrifuge phase separating tubes at at least 15,000 RCF for 1 minute.
-2. Add 300 &micro;L of lysis product to phase separating tube
+2. Add 300 &micro;L of lysis product to phase separating tube.
 3. Add 200 &micro;L of Phenol to phase separating tube.
-4. Add 200 &micro;L of Chloroform:Isoamyl Alcohol to phase separating tube
+4. Add 200 &micro;L of Chloroform:Isoamyl Alcohol to phase separating tube.
-5. Mix samples by inverting tubes and shaking manually for 1 minute
+5. Mix samples by inverting tubes and shaking manually for 1 minute.
-6. Centrifuge at 16,100 RCF for 5 minutes
+6. Centrifuge at at least 15,000 RCF for 5 minutes.
-7. Add 400 &micro;L of Chloroform:Isoamyl Alcohol to the aqueous layer in the phase separating tube
+7. Add 400 &micro;L of Chloroform:Isoamyl Alcohol to the upper layer in the phase separating tube.
 8. Mix samples by inverting tubes and shaking manually for 1 minute.
-Do not mix so vigorously as to disrupt the silicone grease layer dividing the aqueous and organic layers
+Do not mix so vigorously as to disrupt the silicone grease layer dividing the upper aqueous and lower organic layers.
-9. Centrifuge at 16,100 RCF for 5 minutes
+9. Centrifuge at at least 15,000 RCF for 5 minutes.

 #### 4) Precipitation
-1. Add 30 &micro;L of 3 M sodium acetate to a new 1.5 mL micro centrifuge tube
+1. Add 30 &micro;L of 3 M sodium acetate to a new 1.5 mL micro centrifuge tube.
 2. Transfer 300 &micro;L of the top aqueous layer to the tube with sodium acetate.
-Avoid pipetting any of the silicon grease separating the phases
+Avoid pipetting any of the silicon grease separating the phases.
-3. Add 1 mL of 100% ethanol
+3. Add 1 mL of 100% ethanol.
-4. Incubate sample at room temperature for at least 15 minutes
+4. Incubate sample at room temperature for at least 15 minutes.
-5. Centrifuge at 16,100 RCF for 30 minutes
+5. Centrifuge at at least 15,000 RCF for 30 minutes.
-6. Decant supernatant
+6. Decant supernatant.
-7. Add 1 mL of 70% ethanol
+7. Add 1 mL of 70% ethanol.
-8. Centrifuge at 16,100 rcf for 15 minutes
+8. Centrifuge at at least 15,000 RCF for 15 minutes.
-9. Decant supernatant
+9. Decant supernatant.
-10. Briefly spin tube to collect residual ethanol
+10. Briefly spin tube to collect residual ethanol.
-11. Pipette and discard remaining ethanol
+11. Pipette and discard remaining ethanol.
-12. Dissolve pellet in TLE buffer solution
+12. Dissolve pellet in TLE buffer solution.